pytorch/ossci-job-dsl/README.md

     docker run --device=/dev/kfd --device=/dev/dri --group-add video -it $DOCKER_IMAGE /bin/bash

-(Please get in contact with @Jorghi12, @bddppq or @ezyang if you need access to an AMD host.)
+(Please get in contact with @Jorghi12, @bddppq or @ezyang if you need access to an AMD host.
+This should only be necessary if you actually plan to run tests on an AMD GPU; if you are debugging build failures, any old host is OK.)

 **What is my CPU/GPU HOST?**